Introduction to Thermal Metal Spraying

 Adhesion Values

-As the coating bonds by mechanical strength, the adhesion value of the sprayed metal is important.
+As the coating bonds primarily through mechanical strength, the adhesion value of the sprayed metal is crucial.

 The specification will detail the minimum adhesion values.